faisal7806/frappe-server-side/Create-A-Local-Erpnext-7.0-Dev-Environment-Using-Vagrant.md

 `sudo mv /home/frappe/frappe-bench-TMP/* /home/frappe/frappe-bench/`

-This will take a few minutes to copy the files over and start to appear in your Host machines shared folder.
+This will take a few minutes to move the files over and start to appear in your Host machines shared folder.

 Once complete `cd frappe-bench` and `bench update`